Challenge Framing

 Layered semantic caching and CRAG on top of the base RAG service to improve latency and recovery from weak context.

-This section is intentionally recruiter-friendly and engineer-friendly at the same time: each challenge is tied to a concrete design choice and a specific outcome.
+Each challenge is tied to a concrete design choice and a specific outcome.

 Solution